repeaterjs/repeater/website/docs/06_error-handling.md

 })();
 ```

-When an error occurs in the executor, the channel automatically stops.
+When an error occurs in the executor, the channel is automatically stopped.
 Because errors which occur in the executor are usually indicative of a programming mistake, the error thrown by the executor takes precedence over errors passed via `stop` or `throw`, regardless of when they were passed to the channel.

 ### 4. A promise passed to the `push` function rejects